charlespockert/aurelia-bs-grid/README.md

   ```html
     <body aurelia-app="main">
   ```
-3. Create a `main.js` file in your src directory and import

-  Import the plugin using standard plugin import syntax:
+3. Create a `main.js` file in your src directory and import the plugin using the `aurelia` configuration object

   ```javascript
   export function configure(aurelia) {